AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/salesforce-marketing-cloud-account-engagement.md

 This [!DNL Adobe Experience Platform] [destination](/help/destinations/home.md) leverages the [[!DNL Salesforce Account Engagement API > Prospect Upsert by Email]](https://developer.salesforce.com/docs/marketing/pardot/guide/prospect-v5.html#prospect-upsert-by-email) endpoint, to **add or update your leads** after activating them within a new [!DNL Marketing Cloud Account Engagement] segment.

-[!DNL Marketing Cloud Account Engagement] uses [OAuth 2 with Authorization Code](/help/destinations/destination-sdk/functionality/authentication/oauth2-authentication.md#authorization-code) to communicate with the [!DNL Account Engagement] API.
+[!DNL Marketing Cloud Account Engagement] uses the OAuth 2 with Authorization Code protocol to authenticate to the [!DNL Account Engagement] API.
 Instructions to authenticate to your [!DNL Marketing Cloud Account Engagement] instance are further below, in the [Authenticate to destination](#authenticate) section.

 ## Use cases {#use-cases}